Implicit Regularization for Multi-label Feature Selection: Introduction

 Furthermore, we used the \textit{latent semantic analysis} in conjunction with the implicit regularization to guide the feature selection process.
 This choice is due to the fact that estimating the correlation between features and class labels is often difficult due to the presence of noise and unnecessary information labels in the label set.
 Thus, motivated by Latent Semantic Indexing (LSI) \cite{deerwester1990indexing,landauer1998introduction,dumais2004latent}, it is possible to decompose the multi-labeled output space into a small dimension space cleaned of noise and unnecessary labels, and use this low-dimensional space to guide the feature selection process, via an implicit regularization.

-Interestingly, our estimator gives rise to the \textit{benign overfitting} phenomenon that typically occurs when the training error is significantly smaller than the test error.
+Interestingly, our estimator gives rise to the \textit{benign overfitting} phenomenon that typically occurs when the training error is significantly smaller than the test error, yet still maintains strong generalization performance.
 Although the explanation for the cause of this phenomenon remains a mystery to researchers, they are almost inclined to believe that implicit regularization is one of its mechanisms \cite{li2022benign}, \cite{shamir2023implicit}.
 They also confirm that explicit regularization in the form $l_1$ or $l_2$ does not lead to its emergence \cite{zhou2023implicit}.
 Thus, we experimentally show, through this paper, that another implicit regularization effect independent of the learning process could also lead to the emergence of this phenomenon.

 To the best of our knowledge, this is the first work considering together a label embedding and an implicit regularization in the context of the multi-label feature selection while overcoming the extra bias.
 The main contributions of this paper with respect to the relative literature are summarized as follows: \begin{enumerate} \item We propose a novel framework for multi-label feature selection, named mFSIR, i.e. \textbf{m}ulti-label \textbf{F}eature \textbf{S}election \textbf{I}mplicit \textbf{R}egularization. \item The proposed framework is based on a new estimator that overcomes the extra bias. \item The proposed estimator relies on implicit regularization via Hadamard product parametrization in conjunction with the label embedding. \item We conduct experiments on some known benchmark datasets to validate our proposal with different scenarios. \end{enumerate}